Photo by Drew Hays on Unsplash

 There are common elements to evaluating both junior and senior roles — communicate well, motivated and driven, personable, dedicated, and having requisite skill set.

-However, in more advanced roles, there are extra dimensions in the decision matrix:
+However, in more advanced roles, there are extra things to consider in the decision matrix:

 6 - Likeability trumps intelligence